-George W. Bush is the 43rd President, but only the 42nd person to be President, since Cleveland counts twice, since his terms were not consecutive (a tradition I personally think is downright stupid).
+Donald Trump is the 45th President, but only the 44th person to be President, since Cleveland counts twice, since his terms were not consecutive (a tradition I personally think is downright stupid).

 Three Presidents have died on the Fourth of July: John Adams, Thomas Jefferson, and James Monroe.

 More Presidents have been Episcopalians (eleven) than any other denomination.